The Euclidean Space is Evil: Hyperbolic Attribute Editing for Few-shot Image Generation: Experiment

 \subsection{Limitations and Future Work}

 Although HAE achieves reliable hierarchical attribute editing in hyperbolic space for few-shot image generation, there are several limitations.

-First, the boundary of category changing is hard to be qualified since the hierarchical levels are continuous in the hyperbolic space.
-Besides, the boundaries will vary slightly on different datasets.
+First, the boundary of category changing is hard to be quantified since the hierarchical levels are continuous in the hyperbolic space.
 Users need to find a ``safe" boundary by trying different radii and step sizes of perturbation before generating new images.
+However, from another perspective, this continuity of hierarchy provides flexibility for users to set different boundaries for different downstream tasks as they need.

 Second, the performance of HAE is limited by the pretrained styleGAN and the inversion method.
 If the input image can not be well embedded, the editing will also fail.
 This problem can be solved by changing more powerful backbones,~\textit{e.g.}, ViT~\cite{Dosovitskiy21}, in future work.